-U

-Use Case

-9 1 lem solved by the Big Data Analytics System.
-It is Framework and syntal in many ways.
-In the TPCx-BB kit all Use Cases are implemented in the
+A Use Case defines a single problem solved by the Big Data Analytics System.
+It is Framework and syntax agnostic and can be implemented in many ways.
+In theTPCx-BB kit all Use Cases are implemented in the form of Queries.

-V

-W

-X

-Y
+V W X Y Z